-There is a unique, special and intense but a wonderful story behind how Camp Jabulani’s Elephant Experience has come into existence.
+There is a unique, special and intense but a wonderful story behind how Jabulani’s Elephant Experience has come into existence.

 Hoedspruit Endangered Species Centre (HESC) rescued a 4 month old elephant calf in June 1997.